External Ids for PSPC1 Gene

 GeneCards Summary for PSPC1 Gene

 PSPC1 (Paraspeckle Component 1) is a Protein Coding gene.
-Diseases associated with PSPC1 include western equine encephalitis.
-GO annotations related to this gene include RNA binding and nucleotide binding.
+Diseases associated with PSPC1 include rapp-hodgkin syndrome and hard palate cancer.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is NONO.

 UniProtKB/Swiss-Prot for PSPC1 Gene